juhp/stack-all/README.md

 older LTS major versions until another `stack-ltsYY.yaml` file is found.
 `stack-nightly.yaml` is also supported, but used only for nightly.

-For example if you have `stack-lts20.yaml` and `stack-lts18.yaml` files in your project, then `stack.yaml` will be used as normal to build nightly, lts-22 and lts-21, but `stack-lts20.yaml` will be used for building lts-20 and lts-19, and `stack-lts18.yaml` will be used for lts-18, lts-16 (and older).
+For example if you have `stack-lts22.yaml` and `stack-lts20.yaml` files in your project, then `stack.yaml` will be used as normal to build nightly and lts-23, but `stack-lts22.yaml` will be used for building lts-22 and lts-21, and `stack-lts20.yaml` will be used for lts-20 (and older).
 Since `stack-all` overrides the exact resolver with the latest minor snapshot, the exact minor Stackage version specified in the `stack*.yaml` files doesn't actually matter: `stack-all` always uses the latest published